alanbjohnston/CubeSatSim/README.md

 # CubeSatSim

+This is the beta release for the new CubeSatSim hardware.
+The hardware files are here: https://CubeSatSim.org/hardware-beta The wiki instructions are here: https://github.com/alanbjohnston/CubeSatSim/wiki/v1.3.2-0.-Home.
+The Bill of Materials (BOM) is here: https://CubeSatSim.org/bom-beta.

 The CubeSat Simulator https://github.com/alanbjohnston/CubeSatSim/wiki is a low cost satellite emulator that runs on solar panels and batteries, transmits UHF radio telemetry, has a 3D printed frame, and can be extended by additional sensors and modules.
 This project is sponsored by the not-for-profit [Radio Amateur Satellite Corporation, AMSAT®](https://amsat.org).

 There are several hardware versions and software branches to go with them - see below for information.